GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Foundry Bulwark (Makeshift Repairs): explosive damage doesn't proc it
 - Future Initiative (Ground Control): procs when someone is at full armor, not when the FI user is at full armor
 - Heartbreaker (Heartstopper): each shotgun pellet counts towards building up one stack so using an ACS-12 allows reaching max stacks faster
-- Negotiator's Dilemma (Hostile Negotiations): crits caused by a signature weapon aren't affected by damage reduction when shooting a non-named enemy while a named enemy is marked
+- Negotiator's Dilemma (Hostile Negotiations): transferred damage isn't affected by damage drop-off. crits caused by a signature weapon aren't affected by damage reduction when shooting a non-named enemy while a named enemy is marked
-- Striker (Striker's Gamble): each shotgun pellet counts towards building up one stack so using an ACS-12 allows reaching max stacks faster. stacks are multiplicative with each other
+- Striker (Striker's Gamble): each shotgun pellet counts towards building up one stack so using an ACS-12 allows reaching max stacks faster. stacks are kept after dying

 #### High-end